ska-telescope/ansible-playbooks/README.md

 * Tools: `kubectl` and `helm` configured with a local [Tiller-less Helm](https://rimusz.net/tillerless-helm)
 * A running Ingress Controller
 * [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) implemented with Calico as the Pod network
-* This project mounted into the Guest OS at `/vagrant` so that the associated Helm Charts can be run
+* This project mounted into the Guest OS at `/vagrant`

 make